hexojs/site/source/docs/permalinks.md

 ### Examples

-Given a post named `hello-world.md` in `source/_posts` folder with the following content.
+Given a post named `hello-world.md` in the `source/_posts` folder with the following content.

 ``` yaml
 title: Hello World